Is Ibiza Safe? What to Know For Your Visit & Safety Tips

 Don’t walk alone at night

-Again a safety tip that is the same for most cities and destinations but make sure not to walk too much by yourself at night!
+Again a safety tip that is the same for most cities and destinations but make sure not to walk too much by yourself in Ibiza at night!
 A short distance should usually be fine but if you go too far alone you could be targeted.
 Thankfully taxis are easy to find and the best way to get one is to go to one of the designated taxi queues.
 Download the TaxiClick app before leaving if you prefer to use an Uber-like service.

 Is Ibiza Safe: What to Do If You Have Your Belongings Taken